 Changes of Address

-As with changes of name, any change in the registered address of the trademark owner needs to be notified in Cambodia.
+As with changes of name, any change in the registered address of the trademark owner needs to be recorded in Cambodia.
 Again, failure to do so can lead to unnecessary refusals when new marks are filed.
 Having an up-to-date address on file also makes it easier for other parties to contact the trademark owner, such as in cases of infringement, consent letters, or licensing matters.

 Should the trademark registration be transferred to another party through an assignment, this needs to be recorded with the Cambodian trademark office.
 A basic deed of assignment, covering either the entire mark or a portion thereof, must be notarized and submitted.